 Basic Email Campaign

 Creating a basic email is available in all pricing plans.
-This is a one-off email to a group.
+This is a bulk email sent to a contact group.
 It is simple to build, send, and view results.
+Watch the video below to learn how to create a new email.

 An A/B test email is for testing different variables when you are sending to a group.
 Testing is a great way to better understand your contacts' preferences.
-With DirectLync's A/B testing emails, you can test send time, sender name, subject line, email content/design.
+With DirectLync's A/B testing emails, you can test sender name, subject line, email content/design.
+To learn how to create an A/B test, watch the video below.

 *A/B Test emails are not available with the Basic plan

-For more information on the different types of emails and how to use them effectively, visit our FAQ section on the DirectLync website.
+For more information on the different types of emails and how to use them effectively, check out our blog on how to use A/B testing.

 The Grand Finale

-Congratulations, you are set up with the tools to be a digital marketing all-star!
+Congratulations, you are now set up with the tools to be a digital marketing all-star!
 We can't wait to hear how you use DirectLync to grow your business.
-Keep us in the loop by sending your story into our customer success team.
-And be sure to sign up for our newsletter to get the latest on DirectLync and the world of digital marketing.
+Keep us in the loop by sending your story to our customer success team.
+And be sure to sign up for our newsletter to get the latest scoop on DirectLync and the world of digital marketing.

 DirectLync is made to be user-friendly and intuitive.
 However, there may be some terms and icons that you don't know.
-In order to help you easily navigate the platform and get the most out of your time, we have put together the key icons and terms that you need to know when using DirectLync.
+In order to help you easily navigate the platform and get the most out of your time, we have put together the key icons and terms that you need to know when using DirectLync or check out our YouTube account with a step to step tutorial on how to use each module.

 Dashboard: At-a-glance insights that help you quickly visualize results, activity, and trends.